ankarn/ankarn.github.io/genome_assembly/organelle_assembly.md

 **Chloroplast sequence** = The path to the file that contains the chloroplast sequence (Only for mito_plant mode).

-2. Plastid assembler (not tested by Ania, under construction)
+2. Fast-Plast (not tested by Ania, under construction)
 [Fast-Plast](https://github.com/mrmckain/Fast-Plast)

-Input files might be not trimmed with adaptors, everything will be prepared during the run
+Input files might be not quality trimmed and with adaptors, everything will be prepared during the run.
+There are ready to use bowtie indexes for various groups of plants and algae but there is also option of custom index.

 --bowtie_index Mamiellales, Euglenales [check manual for all possible options]
 --adapter [NEB|Nextera|TruSeq]